ISAITB/docs-services/source/processing/index.rst

 across operations it can completely ignore transactions, leaving the implementation of the ``beginTransaction`` operation empty.

 In case maintaining state is meaningful, the processing service is expected to create a session and return its identifier as part of the operation's response.
-This session is not related to the test session running in the test bed but is rather used only for the internal purposes of the processing service.
-What the test bed guarantees is that the identifier that is assigned to this session will be provided back to the processing service as part of every relevant call.
+This session is not related to the test session running in the Test Bed but is rather used only for the internal purposes of the processing service.
+What the Test Bed guarantees is that the identifier that is assigned to this session will be provided back to the processing service as part of every relevant call.

 When the processing service wants to maintain transaction/session state it will typically do the following steps in the ``beginTransaction`` operation: